- Describe the purpose of Einstein Analytics permission set licenses and how to assign them.

 The Developer Edition (DE) org provided for this trail takes care of this step for you.
-Analytics is already enabled, so you don’t need to do anything.
-Your company’s production org displays an Enable Analytics button the first time you open Analytics from the app menu.
-You click the button to enable Analytics for your team when you begin the setup process.
+Einstein Analytics is already enabled, so you don’t need to do anything.
+Your company’s production org displays an Enable Analytics button the first time you open Einstein Analytics from the app menu.
+You click the button to enable Einstein Analytics for your team when you begin the setup process.
 Since that’s already taken care of in the DE org, you can move to the next step.

-This is where we cover the nitty-gritty of setting up user access to Analytics.
+This is where we cover the nitty-gritty of setting up user access to Einstein Analytics.
 As the Salesforce admin for DTC, you ensure that all users have appropriate levels of access.
 For example, some users need view-only permissions, while others need permission to update dataflows or create apps.

 The custom process takes more work but gives you fine-grained control over the permissions you assign.
 It involves these steps: